wswv/BluezWeb-docker/readme.md

 Web Interface: A user-friendly interface built with Flask and styled with Tailwind CSS.
 GATT Service Browsing: View GATT services of paired devices.
 Logging: Integrated logging with support for Loki (optional) for debugging and monitoring.
-Custom UID/GID: Support for custom user and group IDs to match host system permissions.
+Custom UID/GID: Support for custom user and group IDs at runtime to match host system permissions.
 Secure D-Bus Configuration: Fine-grained D-Bus permissions for non-root user bluezuser.
 Dockerized: Runs in a lightweight container, optimized for Raspberry Pi (ARM architecture).